Study Abroad & International Emphasis

 - Once your advisor has submitted approval, Dr. Mahadevan-Jansen (the DUS in BME) will receive notification of your advisor’s approval and be given a form to submit to GEO.

 - After Dr. Mahadevan-Jansen has looked over your spreadsheet and course information for the institution(s) you are considering and given approval, she will submit approval to GEO only for the courses and institution(s) that you have submitted for approval, and you will be notified.
-If for any reason, you decide to change what courses you are taking abroad, you must resubmit for academic advisor and DUS approval .
+If for any reason, you decide to change what courses you are taking abroad, you must resubmit for academic advisor and DUS approval through this course change form .

 - Have a great semester abroad!